BerkeleyAutomation/gqcnn/README.md

 ## Usage
 As of Feb.
 1, 2018, the code is licensed according to the UC Berkeley Copyright and Disclaimer Notice.
 The code is available for educational, research, and not-for-profit purposes (for full details, see [LICENSE](https://github.com/BerkeleyAutomation/gqcnn/blob/release-prep/LICENSE)).
-If you use this code in a publication, please cite:
+If you use any part of this code in a publication, please cite [the appropriate Dex-Net publication](https://berkeleyautomation.github.io/gqcnn/index.html#academic-use).

-Mahler, Jeffrey, Jacky Liang, Sherdil Niyaz, Michael Laskey, Richard Doan, Xinyu Liu, Juan Aparicio Ojea, and Ken Goldberg.
-"Dex-Net 2.0: Deep Learning to Plan Robust Grasps with Synthetic Point Clouds and Analytic Grasp Metrics."
-Robotics: Science and Systems (2017).
-Boston, MA.